gitbra/ChromaticButtonAccordionRight/README.md

 - see at glance which buttons the right hand should press for a track,
 - check the fingering in the annotations,
+- expand the chords to make them playable with the Stradella bass system,
 - find some suitable chords within a defined scale.

 For what it's worth, here is the plugin for doing that!
 Enjoy.